toughcrust/eat-your-shit/11_recettes.md

 Ego and stuff are things that hide the tiny signals hinting at greatness / coolness.
 "Ego" is better served at rejoycing at the success of our whole life experience, tying it to our own body role can only spoil it.
+Channel all ego and megalomany into the desire of living in a different world, one that make your imagination sparkle.

 # La joie: ivre de recettes